opensumi/docs/docs/integrate/universal-integrate-case/custom-menu.en.md

 ## Register Custom Menus

-There are two common modes for registering custom menus
+There are two common modes for registering custom menus:

 - Register a new menu item
 - Registers a submenu with existing menu items